alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 // Output:
 // { value: 1, done: false }

-console.log(myGeneratorVariable.next())
+// Call the generator for the second time console.log(myGeneratorVariable.next())
 // Output:
 // { value: 2, done: false }

-console.log(myGeneratorVariable.next())
+// Call the generator for the third time console.log(myGeneratorVariable.next())
 // Output:
 // { value: 3, done: false }

-console.log(myGeneratorVariable.next())
+// Call the generator for the fourth time console.log(myGeneratorVariable.next())
 // Output:
 // { value: undefined, done: true }
+// Since the 'done' is true the generator is done
 ```

 *Note: Don't worry about what `yield` keyword and `next()` method are.
 You will learn about both in this tutorial.*